google/google-analytics-utilities/README.md

 1. Navigate to “GA4 Account Summaries”
 2. Click on Google Analytics Utilities > Google Analytics 4 > List Account Summaries.
-3. The script will identify all of the Google Analytics 4 properties your email has access to and list a flattened table of accounts and properties in the “GA4 Account Summaries” sheet.
+3. The script will identify all the Google Analytics 4 properties your email has access to and list a flattened table of accounts and properties in the “GA4 Account Summaries” sheet.
     *   This sheet can then be used to select specific accounts and properties for other functions.